remix-run/react-router/packages/react-router/docs/Route.md

 # &lt;Route>

-Renders some UI when a URL matches a location.
+The Route component is perhaps the most important component in React Router to understand and learn to use well.
+Its most basic responsibility is to render some UI when a [location](./location.md) matches the route's `path`.

+Consider the following code:

 ```js
 import { BrowserRouter as Router, Route } from 'react-router-dom'